Power-law distributions in nonequilibrium open quantum systems: Introduction

-Our model predicts a regime where the power-law tail vanishes so slowly such that the quantum state, while normalizable, contains an infinite number of excitation quanta on average.
+Interestingly, both the $M$-boson and quantum Li\'enard models can exhibit a regime where the power-law tail vanishes so slowly such that the quantum state, while normalizable, contains an infinite number of excitation quanta on average.
 Moreover, the distribution for the excitation number is highly skewed towards low excitation.
 This gives rise to extreme events in which the system, when measured in the excitation number basis, produces highly excited states containing orders of magnitude more excitation quanta than the typically measured values.
 This regime of the power law was previously observed experimentally in a different nonlinear quantum optical setup, which works by amplifying the vacuum fluctuations~\cite{manceau2019indefinite}.
 In that experiment, extreme emission events containing $\sim 10^6$ photons in a single pulse were observed.

-Applying our model to the context of quantum optics, where the excitations are now photons, our analytical results show that the system can exhibit an extreme case of photon superbunching whereby the emitted photons are significantly more correlated in time as compared to thermal light sources~\cite{mcneil1975possibility}.
+In the context of quantum optics, where the excitations are photons, our analytical results show that the system can exhibit an extreme case of photon superbunching in which the emitted photons are significantly more correlated in time as compared to thermal light sources~\cite{mcneil1975possibility}.
 The intensity correlation function (at zero delay) in this case can be made arbitrarily high, due to the strong fluctuations in the electromagnetic field.
-We establish quantitative predictions for various physical quantities, which can serve as experimental signatures of the power-law distribution.

-Finally, we propose that the emergence of a power-law tail is a generic feature of quantum systems with strong nonlinear dissipation.
-To support this claim, we study a wide range of nonlinear dissipative models proposed in Refs.~\cite{mok2022quantumdynamics,mokquantisation}, which are quantum analogs of the Li\'{e}nard system.
-The Li\'{e}nard system is a general class of nonlinear dynamical models containing many paradigmatic examples such as the van der Pol, Rayleigh, and Duffing oscillators~\cite{strogatz2000nonlinear}.
-We show numerically that, for strong dissipation and typical parameters, the steady state density matrix in the excitation number basis exhibits a power-law tail in the diagonal elements (which correspond to the probability distribution), and also in the off-diagonal elements (which correspond to the quantum coherences) with the same scaling behavior.
+This phenomenon of power-law behavior opens up potential avenues for exploring extreme regimes of light-matter interactions~\cite{heimerl2024multiphoton,stammer2023quantum,gorlach2023high}, and can be a useful resource for sensing applications such as ghost imaging~\cite{gatti2004ghost,chan2009high}.

-\prlsection{$M$-boson model}
+\section{$M$-boson model}